pvdz/preval/tests/cases/self_assign_closure/alias_loop_call_alias.md

 ## Todos triggered

+- (todo) Found a self-closing function shell but it did not match a known pattern...
 - (todo) can we support this const aliasing blocking statement?
 WhileStatement
 - (todo) support array reads statement type VarStatement
 - (todo) type trackeed tricks can possibly support static $Number_parseInt